jakubfuchs/r-webslurp/README.md

 # r-webslurp

-Scripts in R for exctracting prices from public web into a price table (csv export).
+Scripts in R for exctracting prices from public webs into a price table csv export.